 Using AI and ML to regulate and defend against malicious uses of similar technologies will be a developing trend in the years ahead—as Certified Ethical Hacker’s know.

 AI and machine learning have created significant changes in our lives over the past decade, and the pace of innovation is accelerating.
 Simplilearn offers a whole range of AI and Machine Learning courses that can provide you with the skills you need to become part of this exciting industry.

-For example, the AI and Machine Learning Course explores the concepts of this fascinating technology and how it is changing the digital world.
+For example, the Caltech Post Graduate Program in AI and Machine Learning course explores the concepts of this fascinating technology and how it is changing the digital world.
 By learning concepts such as real-time data, developing algorithms using supervised and unsupervised learning, regression, and classification, you will become a machine learning engineer, ready to tackle the challenges and excitement of this cutting-edge technology.